 It’s a fact that basically all Canadian Dads are obsessed with the WJHC.
 So here’s some knowledge to impress the best:

 The game between USA and Canada on Friday, Dec.
 29, 2017, was the first-ever outdoor game played in WJHC history.
-This game was hosted at the New Era Stadium which is normally home to the NFL’s Buffalo Bills.
+This game was hosted at New Era Stadium which is normally home to the NFL’s Buffalo Bills.

-You gotta love the classic Canada vs. U.S.A. rivalry.
-Canada and the United States have faced each other four times for the gold medal, with the U.S. coming out ahead three of those times.
+You’ve got to love the classic Canada vs. US rivalry — they’ve faced each other four times for the gold medal, with the U.S. coming out ahead three of those times.

-How Can I Watch?
+How can I watch?

 You can watch all games on TSN or on the TSN App.
 Pro tip: if a family member (or generous friend… I mean, it is the holidays) has Bell or Rogers cable, you can use their login information to watch live from the TSN website for free.
 You’re very welcome for this life hack.
 Consider that our Christmas/GISTMAS present to you.